What is a Chapter ride-out?

 Every month, usually between April and October, our Road Crew will lead an organised Chapter ride-out.
 These events are publicised on our website, on our closed Facebook group and through our Activities Officers.

-This page provides guidance to everyone who participates in a ride-out led by our Road Crew.
+This page also provides guidance to everyone who participates in a ride-out led by our Road Crew.

 Put simply, our Road Crew are responsible for the direction of the ride and to make sure that everyone is as safe as they can be when they participate in it.